MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/troubleshoot.md

 Remember to the share AL call stack information with the supplier of the extension.

-### Error: Gen. Bus.
+### <a name="error-gen-bus-posting-group-must-have-a-value-in-customer-your-shopify-store-it-cannot-be-zero-or-empty"></a>Error: Gen. Bus.
 Posting Group must have a value in Customer: 'YOUR SHOPIFY STORE'.
 It cannot be zero or empty

 On the **Shopify Shop Card** page, in the **Customer Template Code** field, choose the template that has **Gen. Bus.
 Posting Group** populated.
 The customer template is used to create customers and to calculate sales prices on sales documents.

-### Error: Importing data to your Shopify shop isn't enabled.
+### <a name="error-importing-data-to-your-shopify-shop-isnt-enabled-go-to-the-shop-card-to-enable-it"></a>Error: Importing data to your Shopify shop isn't enabled.
 Go to the shop card to enable it

 On the **Shopify Shop Card** page, turn on the **Allow Data Sync to Shopify** toggle.
 This setting helps protect the online shop from getting demo data from [!INCLUDE[prod_short](../includes/prod_short.md)].

-### Error: Oauth error invalid_request: Could not find Shopify API application with api_key
+### <a name="error-oauth-error-invalid_request-could-not-find-shopify-api-application-with-api_key"></a>Error: Oauth error invalid_request: Could not find Shopify API application with api_key

 It seems you use the [Embed App](/dynamics365/business-central/dev-itpro/deployment/embed-app-overview), where the client URL has the format: `https://[application name].bc.dynamics.com`.
 The Shopify connector doesn't work for Embed Apps.
 To learn more, go to [Which Microsoft products are the Shopify connector available for?](shopify-faq.md#which-microsoft-products-are-the-shopify-connector-available-for).

-### Error: Internal Error.
+### <a name="error-internal-error-looks-like-something-went-wrong-on-our-end-request-id-xxxxxxxx-xxxx-xxxx-xxxx-xxxx"></a>Error: Internal Error.
 Looks like Something Went Wrong on Our End.
 Request ID: XXXXXXXX-XXXX-XXXX-XXXX-XXXX

 Contact Shopify support within seven days of experiencing this error, and provide the Request ID.
 To learn more, go to [Support options for Shopify](shopify-faq.md#shopify).

-### Error: Oauth error invalid_request: Your account does not have permission to grant the requested access for this app.
+### <a name="error-oauth-error-invalid_request-your-account-does-not-have-permission-to-grant-the-requested-access-for-this-app"></a>Error: Oauth error invalid_request: Your account does not have permission to grant the requested access for this app.

 It seems that user which requests access doesn’t have rights to manage apps (ability to manage and install apps and channels, as well as potentially approve app charges).
 You may be able to resolve this issue by installing the app as the account owner.
 Alternatively you can check the **App permission** for the user in the [**User and permissions**](https://www.shopify.com/admin/settings/account) settings in your **Shopify admin**.

-### [{"message":"Access denied for FIELD field.","locations":[{"line":0,"column":0}],"path":["path"],"extensions":{"code":"ACCESS_DENIED","documentation":https://shopify.dev/api/usage/access-scopes}}]
+### <a name="messageaccess-denied-for-field-fieldlocationsline0column0pathpathextensionscodeaccess_denieddocumentationhttpsshopifydevapiusageaccess-scopes"></a>[{"message":"Access denied for FIELD field.","locations":[{"line":0,"column":0}],"path":["path"],"extensions":{"code":"ACCESS_DENIED","documentation":https://shopify.dev/api/usage/access-scopes}}]

 Request a new token because the updated version of the connector requires more permissions (application scopes).
 To learn more, go to [Request access token](#request-the-access-token).

-## See also
+## <a name="see-also"></a>See also

 [Get Started with the Connector for Shopify](get-started.md)